wanot-ai/elyn-spec/ccv3l.md

 ### `spec_version`

 The value for this field *MUST* be `"3.0"`.
-This field is used to determine the version of the Character Card object. applications *SHOULD NOT* reject the Character Card object if the value of this field is not equal to `"3.0"` for backward compatibility and future versions of the specification.
+This field is used to determine the version of the Character Card object. applications *MUST* reject the Character Card object if the value of this field is not equal to `"3.0"`. ~~for backward compatibility and future versions of the specification.~~

+*ONLY ACCEPT 3.0 for now.*
+*This is to change after Lynn PoC*
-How the `spec_version` is determined as a newer version is by parsing the string as a float. if the float is bigger than `3.0`, the application *SHOULD* consider the Character Card object as a newer version of the specification. if the float is smaller than `3.0`, the application *SHOULD* consider the Character Card object as an older version of the specification.
+~~How the `spec_version` is determined as a newer version is by parsing the string as a float. if the float is bigger than `3.0`, the application *SHOULD* consider the Character Card object as a newer version of the specification. if the float is smaller than `3.0`, the application *SHOULD* consider the Character Card object as an older version of the specification.~~

-If the application does not support the newer version of the specification, the application *SHOULD* alert the user that the Character Card object is created with a newer version of the specification, and the application *MAY* not support the new features that are added in the newer version of the specification. however, the application *SHOULD* support importing of it.
+If the application does not support the newer version of the specification, the application *MUST* alert the user that the Character Card object is created with a newer version of the specification. ~~and the application *MAY* not support the new features that are added in the newer version of the specification.~~ however, the application *MUST NOT* support importing of it.

-If the application is older than the version of the specification, the application *SHOULD* fill the missing fields with default values. default fields are:
+~~If the application is older than the version of the specification, the application *SHOULD* fill the missing fields with default values. default fields are:~~

 - Since version `"3.0"` is the first version of the specification, this wouldn't happen on this version of the specification. no default fields are defined.

 ### `character_book`

-The value of this field *MUST* be a Lorebook object or undefined. if this field is present, the application *SHOULD* consider this field as a character specific lorebook. applications MUST use the character lorebook by default and Character editors MUST save character lorebooks in the specified format.
-Character lorebook *SHOULD* stacked with can be defined as a global lorebook.
+The value of this field *MUST* be a Lorebook object or undefined. if this field is present, the application *MUST* consider this field as a character specific lorebook. applications *MUST* use the character lorebook by default and Character editors MUST save character lorebooks in the specified format. ~~Character lorebook *SHOULD* stacked with can be defined as a global lorebook.~~ (need to seperate from global lorebook.)

 ### `creator_notes`